Johnny Spunky

 Kaarsalo finished his studies in late 1988 at the University of Helsinki and mastered in Finnish literature in 1989.
 His thesis dealt with the meaning of music in the radio plays of Pirkko Jaakola.
 Kaarsalo published several books of poetry in Finnish.
 He also wrote about ornithology and art history in calendars by the publisher Von Wright from 1994 to 2001.
 His essays about architecture, literature and especially music were published primarily in three magazines and periodicals: Rytmi, musa.fi and Selvis.
 Kaarsalo is a member of the Finnish Composers organisation Säveltäjät ja Sanoittajat ELVIS ry.
 In winter 2006 he suffered a serious pneumonia.
 Kaarsalo is unmarried and lives in Loimaa.

-The early works from 1987-88 are being digimastered and will be released on CD in 2009.
+The early works from 1987 to 1988 are being digimastered and will be released on CD in 2009.